S-StrenousTalker11/SecondRepository/README.md

 - git log --> Viewing the commit history.
 - git push -u origin main --> Making the current branch as the default branch for adding and committing changes.
 By default, the branch is named main.
 If you want to use a different branch, you can replace main with the name of the branch you want to use.
 After using this command a single time, whenever we want to push a change , we can simply use git push without the -u/origin main option.
+Every branch in a repo has its own upstream, ie. its own remote branch.
+That is what upstream means.
+Whenever we create branch other than main, we have to connect it to its upstream.

 <br>